surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 #### Patch Defaults

-This is where you can configure what appears by default in the **Author** and **Comment** fields when saving a patch.
+This is where you can configure what appears by default in the **Author** and **Comment** fields when saving a patch. \
 You can also set the currently loaded patch as the default patch, append the original author name to modified patches or not, and configure tuning and tuning mapping when loading patches.

 #### Workflow

-- **Activate individual scene outputs** - Enable or disable the individual audio scene outputs.
-In most DAWs, this option will be enabled by default, but for compatibility reasons, some other DAWs (such as FL Studio for instance) will have that option disabled by default, and will need to be enabled then configured in the plugin wrapper to use this feature.
+- **Remember tab positions per scene** - Remember tab positions (for example, currently selected oscillator or LFO currently shown in the LFO editor) separately for each scene or unified in the whole synth.

 - **Load MSEG snap state from patch** - Tells Surge XT if it should load the MSEG snap parameters from the saved patch or keep the existing settings.

-- **Remember tab positions per scene** - Remember tab positions (for example, currently selected oscillator or LFO currently shown in the LFO editor) separately for each scene or unified in the whole synth.

-- **Previous/next patch constrained to current category** - Turn this option off to allow the previous/next patch arrow buttons in the patch browser area to automatically switch categories after hitting the end of one, for instance.
+- **Previous/next patch constrained to current category** - Turn this option off to allow the previous/next patch arrow buttons in the patch browser area to automatically switch categories after hitting the beginning or end of one.

+- **Retain patch search results after loading** - Prevents the search results box from closing after loading a searched patch.
+Useful if you want to preview all patches corresponding to your search query.

 - **Tab key arms modulators** - Older versions of Surge had the **Tab** keyboard shortcut to arm modulation mode.
 This behavior can be restored by enabling this option.

 - **Use keyboard shortcuts** - Enables of disables the keyboard shortcuts.
-See [Keyboard Shortcuts](#keyboard-shortcuts) for the full list of keyboard shorcuts available in Surge XT.
+See [Keyboard Shortcuts](#keyboard-shortcuts) for the full list of keyboard shortcuts available in Surge XT.

+- **Edit keyboard shortcuts** - Opens a window containing a list of all the available keyboard shortcuts in Surge XT.
+This is also where you can customize all those shortcuts and enable or disable them individually.

 - **Show virtual keyboard** - Toggle this option to show or hide the virtual on-screen keyboard at the bottom of the user interface.